vhub-team/native-db/functions/0x2E2EBA0EE7CED0E0.md

 # FIRE::IS_EXPLOSION_IN_AREA

 ## Summary
-Checks if an explosion is in a area.
+Checks if an explosion is in a area

 ## Parameters
 * **EXPLOSION_TAG** explosionTag